ashtonw7/writing-with-no-purpose/posts/monkey-experiments.md

 ---
-title: "Your Grant Proposal for Monkey Experiments has been Denied"
+title: "Your Grant Proposal for Monkey Experiments has been Rejected"
 slug: 'monkey-experiments'
 author: 'Ashton Winters'
 quote: 'I have returned your proposal to you along with this letter.
 I suggest you destroy it and never show it to anyone again.
 These ideas are truly horrible, and I hope you do not pursue them any further.'